tleysh/LGCATuringPatterns/README.md

 SimulationFunctions.jl - Contains the functionality to run the simulations of a given map.

 PowerSpectrum.jl - Contains the functionality to produce the power spectrum data for a given map.
-Dependency on CoreSimulator.jl
+Dependency on SimulationFunctions.jl

 SteadyStateFinder.jl - Uses numerical methods to find the steady states of the mean field approximated system of a given map.